cloudedbats/wirc_camera_basics/README.md

 ## Installation

 This is a short instruction on how to install camera support on a Raspberry Pi computer.
+The user "wurb" is only needed if you are planning to use my other software for monitoring bats, but I use it as an example here.

 The first step is to use the **Raspberry Pi Imager** to install the *Raspbian Pi OS* on a SD card.
 I you want to also install the WURB software for sound then it is handy to use the same user name here.